saingsab/dindex/README.md

 npx hardhat run --network aurora .\scripts\deploy.js
 ```

-- [ ] Fetch on chain price from Polygon network from config file
+- [x] Fetch on chain price from Polygon network from config file.
-- [ ] Compare Price in USD
+- [x] Compare Price in USD.
+- [x] Weigh in USD per asset.
+- [ ] OP Network for bigger liq fund.
+- [ ] New Index with more assets into index.
-- [ ] Weigh in
+- [ ] Solidity Uniswap V3 Multicall function swap on OP network.